BanothuHarshini24/Music_genre_classifier/README.md

-Here's the corrected README file:

----

 # Music Genre Classifier

 This repository contains a Music Genre Classifier built using the GTZAN dataset.
 The dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download).

+## Overview
+Music Genre Classification is a fundamental task in the field of music information retrieval.
+This project aims to classify audio tracks into one of ten genres: Blues, Classical, Country, Disco, Hip-Hop, Jazz, Metal, Pop, Reggae, and Rock.
+The GTZAN dataset, with 1000 audio tracks each 30 seconds long, sampled at 22050Hz, serves as the foundation for this classifier.

 ## Dataset
 The GTZAN dataset is used for this classification task.
-It consists of 1000 audio tracks each 30 seconds long, sampled at 22050Hz, and each belonging to one of 10 genres:
+It consists of 1000 audio tracks, each 30 seconds long, sampled at 22050Hz, and each belonging to one of the following genres:

 - Blues
 - Classical
 - Country